katzer/cordova-plugin-local-notifications/README.md

     title:      String,  // The title of the message
     repeat:     String,  // Has the options of 'hourly', 'daily', 'weekly', 'monthly', 'yearly'
     badge:      Number,  // Displays number badge to notification
-    sound:      String,  // A sound to be played (iOS & Android)
+    sound:      String,  // A sound to be played
+    json:       String,  // Data to be passed through the notification
     autoCancel: Boolean, // Setting this flag and the notification is automatically canceled when the user clicks it
     foreground: String,  // A javascript function to be called if the app is running
     background: String,  // A javascript function to be called if the app is in the background